TWLOPA/aurix-demo/README.md

 **Why webhook tools instead of client-side logic?**
 Security.
 API keys and business logic stay on the server.
 The agent calls webhooks which log events and return structured responses.

-## Limitations
+## Demo vs Production

-This is a demonstration, not production software.
-Notable limitations:
+This is a **functional demonstration**, not production software.
+It showcases architectural patterns and capabilities that would be hardened for production deployment.

+**Current Scope (Demo):**
+- ✅ Three pre-configured customer scenarios
+- ✅ Simplified identity verification (DOB/postcode)
+- ✅ Single-session design (no persistent history)
-- Seed data only; no real customer management
+- ✅ Seed data for testing
-- Identity verification is simplified for demo purposes
-- SMS requires Twilio configuration
+- ✅ Optional SMS integration (requires Twilio setup)

-- No persistent conversation history across sessions
-- Single demo session ID for all calls
+**Production Requirements:**
+- 🔧 Multi-factor authentication (SMS OTP, biometrics)
+- 🔧 Customer data management and PII encryption
+- 🔧 Rate limiting and fraud detection
+- 🔧 Comprehensive monitoring and alerting
+- 🔧 Multi-region deployment and disaster recovery
+- 🔧 Audit log retention and immutability
+- 🔧 Load testing and performance optimisation

+**The architecture is production-ready.
+The implementation is demonstration-grade.**

+For detailed production considerations, see [docs/TECHNICAL_DECISIONS.md](docs/TECHNICAL_DECISIONS.md).

 ## About This Project